 The unseen presence here is thought to be the man who killed himself.

 He seems to still be agitated and restless.

 A bloody hand print has been seen in Room 214.

 This spirit doesn’t like the sound of the vacuum, and has been known to pull out the plug.

 She is possibly a former owner or hotel manager.

-This seen presence is of a happy, pleasant woman, dressed in early 20th century clothing, including “a dark, high button up collar and long wool skirt.”
+This seen presence is a happy, pleasant woman, dressed in early 20th century clothing, including “a dark, high button up collar and long wool skirt.”

 She brings the scent of roses when she is present.

 She loves the staircase, probably because she can see the first floor very well from there.

 She likes to keep an eye on the front desk area, perhaps supervising the living on duty.

 She goes about her work, diligently carrying linen down the hallway entering and leaving each room without having to bother to open the door.

 Guests sometimes find that their beds have been turned down by this entity.

-Spirits of A little boy and little girl who are about seven or eight years old have been seen playing in the halls of the second floor, when no live children were in the building.
+Spirits of a little boy and little girl who are about seven or eight years old have been seen playing in the halls of the second floor, when no children were in the building.
 (Stanley Hotel).

 Perhaps they are the children of the spirit of the maid who still works on this floor.
 (Copper Queen Hotel in Bisbee AZ)

 Perhaps they were children of guests, or from the town, or were the children of owners.